garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 ```

 ## Mount it permanently
-The remote iSCSI drive can only be mounted after boot up has completed.
+The remote iSCSI drive can only be mounted after boot-up has been completed.
 This means the networking is up and open-iscsi is running.